educational-technology-collective/morf/docs/documentation/README.md

 # Using Docker with MORF

 Docker is the containerization service that allows MORF to be flexible and accept code run in any language.
-This tutorial describes some Docker basics for using the MORF platform, including creating Dockerfiles and building images from files.
-It also gives some additional information on how MORF runs Docker images internally and what command line arguments any Docker image needs to accept.
+This section describes some Docker basics for using the MORF platform, including creating Dockerfiles and building images from Dockerfiles.
+It also gives some additional information on how MORF runs Docker images internally and what command line arguments any submitted Docker image needs to accept.

-Note that Docker is not needed for running production rule analyses on MORF.

 This tutorial assumes that you have Docker installed.
 For more information about Docker, including installation instructions, see [Docker installation instructions](https://docs.docker.com/engine/installation/) and [Getting Started with Docker](https://docs.docker.com/get-started/).

 ## Docker Image environment

 The Docker image you provide will be run in a non-networked environment with `/input/` and `/output/` directories mounted in its filesystem.
-Because the Docker image does not have network access (for security reasons), any required libraries or software packages should be already installed in the Docker image.

 Your Docker image will be called with a `--mode` flag, which is used to trigger the appropriate action based on the input that will be mounted in its filesystem.
 These `mode`s are: